-regional platforms where this combination of several Southeast Asia and Pacific countries comes together on these issues, and it has been important in triggering better exchange of information and instigating joint planning between and amongst governments, NGOs and donors.
-The planning done in RPOA 1.0 under the Seascape Goal is seen as an example of transboundary and large marine ecosystem area marine planning and development.
-Increasingly, this is argued with reference to SDG Goal 14 and current topics with high global interest such as: i) Food security; ii) Climate change adaptation; iii) Resilience; iv) Blue Carbon; v) Marine debris; vi) Illegal, Unregulated and Unreported Fishing (IUU); and vii) Maritime security and sovereignty.
+ecosystem area marine planning and development.
+Increasingly, this is with reference to SDG Goal 14 and current topics with high global interest such as: i) Food security; ii) Climate change adaptation; iii) Resilience; iv) Blue carbon; v) Marine debris; vi) Illegal, Unregulated and Unreported Fishing (IUU); and vii) Maritime security and sovereignty.

 The RPOA 2.0 is more explicit in focusing its regional priorities beyond biophysical measures and include food and nutrition security and improved well-being of coastal communities.
-This focus will provide more opportunities for the members and partners of the CTI-CFF to report against SDGs and other relevant global indicators.
+This focus will provide more opportunities for the members and partners of the CTI-CFF to implement the relevant SDGs and other global indicators.
 The RPOA 2.0 is also designed towards better alignment with the policy frameworks of the United Nations Framework Convention for Climate Change (UNFCCC) and importantly with thematic areas including women's empowerment, food security, natural carbon capture and storage in mangrove forests and seagrass beds.